karrick/tar-pipe/README.md

 display any changes needed to make the destination a duplicate of the source.
 In every test, the only differences were the file system modification times of the destination directories.
-These differences are due to the algorithm that tar-pipe uses that make it much faster than rsync for the bulk-transfer.
-This limitation is duscussed below in the Limitations section.
+These differences were due to the algorithm that tar-pipe uses that make it much faster than rsync for the bulk-transfer.
+This limitation has since been eliminated without significantly impacting the performance of this program.

 ## Usage